-You can learn how to play the B chord in all CAGED shapes!
+How to play the B chord in all CAGED shapes

-This is video #8 in the series of CAGED chords and you might be thinking, B is not in the word CAGED and you’d be correct.
+This is video #8 in the series of how to play CAGED chords, you might be thinking that the letter/chord B is not in the word CAGED and you’d be correct.

 I’m using this B chord to include the two missing diatonic notes, so we had C, A, G, E, D, CAGED, and then in video 7, it was the F chord, this is the last one, B.